plan-systems/design-docs/proof-of-correctness.md

 For example, a customized "private distro" of the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) blockchain ("**⧫**") could be used to implement **𝓛** since:
-- The admins of **C**, on creating **⧫<sub>C</sub>**, would issue themselves large some bulk amount _C-Ether_ ("postage").
+- The admins of **C**, on creating **⧫<sub>C</sub>**, would issue themselves some large bulk amount _C-Ether_ (postage)
-- The admins of **C** would periodically distribute portions of _C-Ether_ to members of **C** (serving as a max postage quota).
+- The admins of **C** would periodically distribute portions of _C-Ether_ to members of **C** (a postage quota).
 - On **C**'s nodes, **⧫<sub>C</sub>**:
-    - Large client payload buffers would be split into 32k segments (Ethereum's transaction size limit) and _then_ committed.
+    - Large payload buffers would be split into 32k segments (Ethereum's transaction size limit) and _then_ committed.
-    - Any transaction that does not "burn" an amount of postage commensurate with the byte size of the payload would be rejected/dropped.
+    - Any transaction that does not "burn" an amount of postage commensurate with the byte size of the payload would be dropped.
-    - Any transaction that attempts to transfer postage from a non-designated identities would be rejected/dropped.
+    - Any transaction that attempts to transfer postage from a non-designated identities would be dropped.

 For context, consider watching the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak about blockchain as an empowering distributed security and information technology.